 I received my Award Letter.
 Now what?

-Your award letter will list the types of Grants, Loans, and possibly Work Study options you have available.
+Your award letter will list the types of Grants and Loans you have available.
 You must accept or decline the loan amounts you have been awarded.
 Pell and/or Colorado Student Grant will be accepted automatically.
+Please contact the Office of Financial Aid to determine if you are eligible for work-study.

 Grants are considered gift assistance and are provided from Federal, state, and institutional sources.
 In general, students must be enrolled in a minimum of six credit hours per semester in order to receive funds from most of the following programs.

-The following grant programs are available at Northeastern Junior College.
+The following grant programs are available at NJC.

 Federal Pell Grant (PELL) Program